RobinLinus/coins-legacy/notes/intermediate-hash.md

-### Malleability of Proofs
+### Malleability of Proofs (THE SCHEME IS BROKEN!)
-To parse all outputs from a suffix the proof need to tell us the position of the `outputs count` within the suffix.
+To parse all outputs from a suffix the proof needs to tell us the position of the `outputs count` within the suffix.
 One might argue that this leaves too much room for malleability.
 A counterargument is that the verifier can check the consistency of the position by parsing all outputs and performing a sanity check on all values.
 Furthermore, proofs are relevant only in contexts where also the unlocking script is checked.
 Therefore, a maliciously crafted position could indeed craft some random outputs.
 Such outputs would contain random hashes or keys though.
 An attacker would not be able to find a key pair which digests to such a random hash.